How to Make Yourself Burp: Everything You Need to Know

-Start by exhaling as much air as your can to empty your lungs.
+Start by exhaling as much air as you can to empty your lungs.
 Next, take a deep breath and hold it in for as long as you can.
-Let it go, inhale one more deep breath, and swallow the air just like you would swallow food or a drink.
+Let it go, inhale one more deep breath, and swallow air just like you would swallow food or a drink.

-Once you’ve gulped down enough air, you should feel pressure building up in your gut.
+Once you’ve gulped down enough air, you should feel an air bubble building up in your gut.
 Now, clench your abdominal muscles when you feel the air start to rise up and unleash a blaring burp.

 Burp Technique #2: The Fizzy Chug